 Interactivity Index (InI)

-This is an activity indicator on a Facebook profile which was created by Sotrender.
+This is a Facebook activity indicator (created by Sotrender).
 InI calculates the individual activities and assigns them the appropriate weights according to their relevance to the Page.
 This allows the InI to help identify which content was the most engaging, considering the importance of individual activities.
 The metric can be calculated from the brand’s perspective or that of the user’s.